malwarebo/conductor/README.md

 [![go build](https://github.com/malwarebo/gopay/actions/workflows/go-build.yml/badge.svg)](https://github.com/malwarebo/gopay/actions/workflows/go-build.yml)
 [![docker build](https://github.com/malwarebo/gopay/actions/workflows/docker-image.yml/badge.svg)](https://github.com/malwarebo/gopay/actions/workflows/docker-image.yml)

-`gopay` is an open-source payment orchestration system with simplified payment flow routing that supports multiple payment providers (currently Stripe and Xendit) with features for payment processing, subscriptions, and dispute management.
-The goal is to provide a unified interface for payments when you require more than one payment provider to fulfill your operational needs.
-The system is built with simplicity in mind, rounting complications, focusing on ease of use and flexibility.
+`gopay` is an open-source payment orchestration system that makes handling multiple payment providers a breeze.
+It supports Stripe and Xendit out of the box, giving you a unified interface for payments, subscriptions, and dispute management.
+Perfect for when you need more than one payment provider to handle different currencies or regions.

 > [!NOTE]
-> Read more about why I decided to build this: <https://github.com/malwarebo/gopay/blob/master/docs/PROBLEM.md>
+> Want to know why I built this?
+Check out the story here: <https://github.com/malwarebo/gopay/blob/master/docs/PROBLEM.md>

 ## Architecture

-Architecture diagram and documentation is here: <https://github.com/malwarebo/gopay/blob/master/docs/ARCHITECTURE.md>
+Curious about how it all works under the hood?
+Check out the architecture docs: <https://github.com/malwarebo/gopay/blob/master/docs/ARCHITECTURE.md>

-## Installation
+## Quick Start

-1. Install dependencies:
+### 1. Get the dependencies

 ```bash
 go mod download
 ```

-2. Set up the database:
+### 2. Set up your database

 ```bash
 # Connect to PostgreSQL